8ta4/say/DONTREADME.md

 The API key is stored in ~/.config/say/key.
 This way, you can easily update it as needed.

+> What happens to this tool after a system reboot?

+`say` springs back to life automatically using macOS Launch Agents.

+> What happens if this tool stops unexpectedly?

+`say` is set to auto-revive using macOS Launch Agents.

+> Why pick Launch Agents?

+Because Launch Agents can be configured using a plist file.

 ### Recording

 > Why doesn't this tool store my audio after transcribing?